 We wanted to give a peek behind the curtain and talk a bit about what it looked like to build

-meltano run, adding the stream maps feature to
+meltano run, add the stream maps feature to

-meltano run, and how we’re working towards truly composable pipelines for a DataOps OS.
+meltano run, and how we’re working towards truly composable pipelines for the infrastructure for the modern data stack.

 Getting here has been an iterative process and, like many large feature builds, there were some speed bumps along the way.
 The ideas behind composable pipelines (issue, issue), and inline stream maps (issue, issue) have actually been floating around for quite a long time in Meltano.